 Do you need to infuse immediately after decarb?

-No. Once decarbed, cannabis can be stored in an airtight container for weeks or even months—it stays active and ready to use.
+No. Once decarboxylated, cannabis can be stored in an airtight container and used later.
+Proper storage helps maintain its usability over time.
 8

 Should you decarb before or after extraction?